xunker/array-subindex/README.md

 ## Usage

-This gem overrides the Ruby core Array#[] method.
-That is insane.
-If a "normal" integer is used, the method behaves as normal:
+This gem overrides the Ruby core Array#[] method. **That is insane**.
+If a "normal" integer index is used, the method behaves as the untained Array class would:

 ```ruby
 [1,2][0] == 1
 ```

-However, if the method detects that a number is passed that is not an integer (but still a valid number class), the method will return an equivilent value from the array.
+However, if the method detects that a number is passed that is not an integer (but still a valid number class), the method will return the correct portions of the approrriate indicies.

-In the case of an array of numbers (int, float, real), it gets portions of the adjacent indexes, adds them, and returns them.
+In the case of an array of numbers (int, float, real), it gets portions of the adjacent values, adds them, and returns them.
 For example:

 ```ruby
 [1,2,3][1.5] == 2.5